Amos Wanjala: Club career

 Wanjala began his career in Kenya before moving to Spain to pursue his professional career.
+In January 2026, Amos Wanjala, signed for Spanish club Valencia CF, joining the club’s reserve side, VCF Mestalla on a two-year contract after transferring from Athletic Club Torrellano.

+International career

 Wanjala has represented Kenya at both the U-18 and U-20 levels.
 He captained the Kenya U20 national team during the 2024 CECAFA U-20 Championship and at the 2025 U-20 Africa Cup of Nations in Cairo.

-On a few occasions he has been called up to the Senior Kenya national team, Harambee Stars.
+On a few occasions he has been called up to the senior Kenya national team, Harambee Stars.